Luismd2025/MonitoringCPU-RAM-NET/README.md

 # LOCAL (Minikube) DEPLOYMENT STEPS:

-1. Start Minikube: (second command uses the podman driver)
+1. Start Minikube:

-             minikube start --driver=qemu # Recommended for broad OS/CPU compatibility
+             minikube start --driver=qemu # Recommended for compatibility

 2. Point Docker environment to Minikube in order to build images directly into the Minikube VM.
+If you run command (docker images) and there is not any output, you need this command:

              eval $(minikube -p minikube docker-env)